-- It isn’t necessary to bring a partner to your dance lessons.
-The reason we say this is, sharing the lesson will potentially cut your instruction time in half.
-That means it’s going to take you longer to learn.
+- It’s not always best to bring a partner on your dance lessons.
+Because sharing lessons results in cutting your instruction time in half, it’s going to take you longer to improve.

 What about your temperament and ability?

 If you’re the type of person who enthusiastically throws yourself into new experiences, you’ll probably love learning to become a confident dancer.
-This could be your theme song.
+Everybody Dance Now could be your theme song.